 }

 CSVFeedSpider uses the first row as headers by default.
-Add headers = [“sku”, “name”, “price”, “url”] when the file has no header row, and change delimiter or quotechar when the feed uses a different CSV dialect.
+Add headers = [“sku”, “name”, “price”, “url”] when the file has no header row, and add delimiter or quotechar only when the feed does not use the normal comma-plus-double-quote CSV format.

 3. Run the spider and overwrite the export file for the current crawl.